mimic-sussex/sema/docs/default-livecoding-language.md

 ```
 In the above example, the soundcard will monitor the saw waves, but not the hpz.

-2. Route a single signal to a single channel, using an asterisk and a channel number.
+To route a single signal to a single channel, using an asterisk and a channel number.

 ```
 >0 {40}sqr;
 >1 {40.4}sqr;
 ```

+### dac

 To change channel numbers programmatically, use the `dac` function.